kuzmicni/movie-rec-engine-backend/README.md

 ### Next steps - Build out the frontend

-This backend API is designed to work with the Vue.js frontend: [Vue.js Frontend Repo](https://github.com/kuzmicni/movie-rec-engine-frontend)
+This backend API is designed to work with the Vue.js frontend which you can find here: [Vue.js Frontend Repo](https://github.com/kuzmicni/movie-rec-engine-frontend)